tinytag/tinytag/README.md

 Check `python -m tinytag --help` for all CLI options, for example other output formats.

+Support for changing/writing metadata will not be added, use another library for this.

 ### Supported Files

 To receive a tuple of file extensions tinytag supports, use the `SUPPORTED_FILE_EXTENSIONS` constant: